 In the living space, cream takes centre stage, accented by shots of black.
 Interspersing the space with glass and glossy accessories make the room feel opulent and plush.
 Not that there's any need for the space to appear any larger than it actually is, but by making it an open-plan interior, it looks even airier with no constricting pillars or ceilings.

 The sofa has been placed in such a way that you have a direct line of communication with the second floor where another mini living area has been placed to the right of the landing pad.

 The kitchen too keeps to the theme of clean, straight lines and smart functionality.
 Except here, the white kitchen island and cream floor and ceilings are complemented all around by timber.
 Check out that cool breakfast table alongside the kitchen island; by incorporating it so, the space has been utilised to its maximum.

 To the left are wooden racks where glassware is put on full display making it the focal point of that side of the room.
 Although not an open kitchen, the area is so spacious that if one is cooking here, guests can hang around.

 In a house that is so opulent, you didn't expect the bathroom to not live up to it, did you?
 Clearly, no expense was spared to design this sanctuary of relaxation.
 If there's one room where you can go a tad overboard with luxury, it's the bathroom.
-Keeping that in mind, there's a shower with advanced settings and if that wasn't enough, a jacuzzi for you know, when you want to chill.
+Keeping that in mind, there's a shower with advanced settings and if that wasn't enough, for you know, when you want to chill.

 The architects have stuck to clean lines, minimal colours and consistent geometric patterns giving it both an imposing and sophisticated look.
 The shelving is built in under the sink space avoiding the chance of clutter and retaining only the necessities.